GTV (Bangladeshi TV channel): History

 GTV received its license to broadcast from the Bangladesh Telecommunication Regulatory Commission, along with several other privately owned Bangladeshi television channels, on 20 October 2009.
 It officially began broadcasting on 12 June 2012.
+GTV was available for streaming on phones through Teletalk's 3G services in October 2012.
 Coinciding its third anniversary in June 2015, GTV adopted a new logo and slogan, "Ja Dekhte Chan, Paben" (যা দেখতে চান, পাবেন; lit.
 'You will get what you want to see').
 Along with Bangladesh Television and Maasranga Television, GTV broadcast the 2016 Asia Cup for Bangladeshi audiences.